Skip to main content

 MDS 3.0 Section C (Cognitive Patterns) and Section D (Mood) require documented screening.
 CMS F-Tag 605 requires psychotropic medication monitoring.

-GIA® produces survey-ready documentation automatically — structured screening results, medical notes, full transcripts, and patient video — all written back to the EHR in real time.
-When a surveyor asks how you screen for parkinson's disease, the answer is in the patient record: timestamped, structured, and reviewable.
+GIA® produces structured documentation automatically — screening results with ICD-10 codes, clinician-ready medical notes, full timestamped transcripts, and recorded patient video — all written back to the EHR in real time and available for clinical, billing, and compliance review.

 FREQUENTLY ASKED QUESTIONS